lostjared/libacidcam/README.md

 Shared library with filters from Acid Cam v2.3.5

 This library uses pkg-config and OpenCV.
-First install/compile OpenCV and pkg-config then
+First install/compile OpenCV and pkg-config.
+You will also need Autoconf,Automake,Libtool.

 	$ ./autogen.sh && ./configure && make && sudo make install

 If you are running on Linux you will need to use this command so it can find the library